-We have a huge blog post that helps you start an Amazon business!
-7,000 words that guides you through all the steps involved from creating a product listing to figuring out taxes.
+We have a huge blog post: The StartupBros Amazon Business Guide that helps you start an Amazon business!
+7,000 words that guides you through all the steps involved from optimizing a product listing to figuring out Amazon sales taxes.

 Ryan offers a step-by-step course to help you learn how to sell on Amazon with retail arbitrage.

 The course is designed to help you build your business from scratch to making $1,000+ in profit per month.
-It will walk you through everything you need to do to become profitable in step by step detail.
-You can learn more and checkout the course HERE.
+It walks you through everything you need to do to become profitable in step by step detail.
+You can learn more and checkout the course by clicking right below!

 Throughout this post we’ve covered what it takes to get started with retail arbitrage.
 I’d like to close with a few tips and thoughts from someone who has gone through the process before.

 The first thing that I would say is that if trying retail arbitrage sounds good to you, give it a shot!
 Don’t spend a ton of money on the front end and take your own product photos.

 You can test the retail arbitrage strategies that are laid out in this post in just a few hours, and going through that process should be eye opening.

 Some people love it, and others can’t stand it.
 If you dedicate a few hours to it, you’ll know how you personally respond.

 The other main thing that I would say is to set realistic expectations.
 Selling on Amazon, particularly via retail arbitrage, takes some work on the front end.

 If you are going to go for it, be willing to put in the necessary work on the front end.
 The effort can definitely pay off.